Streetcars in Eureka, California: Humboldt Transit Company

 Electric streetcar service began on September 15, 1903.
-The California Street and E Street lines were soon extended south to Harris.
+The California Street and E Street lines were soon extended south to Harris Street.

 A planned line to Arcata never materialized.
 Operations failed to cover expenses as early as 1915, and the company was eventually sold to the city of Eureka at the end of 1921.

 Eureka Municipal Railway

 Municipal service was initially profitable, with 1,510,783 passengers served in 1923.
 By the late 1930s, automobile ownership had grown to greatly reduce demand for the streetcars.
 A special election in Eureka in November 1939 ended in favor of halting streetcar service, and operations ceased after February 20, 1940.
-A decommissioned car was ceremonially set on fire four days later, marking the end of the tram era in the city.
+A decommissioned car (No. 18) was ceremonially set on fire four days later, marking the end of the tram era in the city.
 Local bus services began under Eureka City Lines on February 23.